Thinking about setting up your own online store? You probably are since you stumbled upon this guide.

-You can't be all things to all people.
-Choose a niche to specialise in to stand out from your competitors and offer higher quality service.
+You can’t be all things to all people.
+Choose a niche to specialize in to stand out from your competitors and offer higher quality service.

 We’ve already discussed the importance of email marketing, now it’s time to get people into your email list.

 An opt-in is an incentive to get people to sign up to receive your emails.
 It could be anything – from free eBooks to discount vouchers.
 The key to provide value (high-quality content, promos, etc.) to the end-user, enticing them to sign up.